Reviewing the Course Catalog Heading link

 Experiential Learning Credits

-- Students are required to take at least 3 experiential learning credits (clinics and externships).
+- Students are required to take at least 3 experiential learning credits (clinic and externship).
+This requirement is fulfilled by taking 3 credits externship and/or clinic fieldwork.
+First-time clinic and externship students also enroll in a co-requisite seminar course.
 Students may take up to a combined total of 15 credits towards experiential learning.

 Law Journal, Moot Court, and Trial Advocacy Credits